rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 SyntaxError: EOL while scanning string literal
 ```

+It is Python's way of saying: "I got to the end of the line (EOL) without finding an matching end quote".

 ## Comments {-}
 You have already seen that Python reads and executes one line of code at a time until your program has no more lines of code.